Depression

 We’ll discuss—

-Klarity connects people with board-certified mental health providers who can diagnose and prescribe treatment for a variety of mental health issues, including depression.
+Klarity Health connects people with board-certified mental health providers who can diagnose and prescribe treatment for a variety of mental health issues, including depression.

 This article discusses suicide, suicidal ideation, and self-harm.
 If you or someone you know is experiencing suicidal thoughts or is in crisis, contact the Suicide Prevention Lifeline immediately at 800-273-8255.